ibm-cloud-docs/cis/ssl-options.md

 ### HTTPS Only Origin Pull
 *Enterprise only.* This mode has the same certificate requirements as End-to-End CA Signed and also upgrades all connections between CIS and your origin websever from HTTP to HTTPS, even if the original content requested is over HTTP.

+## Minimum TLS version

+This sets the minimum TLS version for traffic trying to connect to your site.
+By default this is set to 1.0.
+Higher TLS versions provide additional security, but might not be supported by all browsers.
+This could result in some customers being unable to connect to your site.